b1tranger/b1tranger/README.md

 <p align="center"><img src="shuba-duck-know-your-meme.gif" height="200px" width="200px"></p>

-I’m a CSE undergraduate at UITS, exploring and learning.
+I’m a CSE undergraduate at UITS; exploring and learning.
 I have a deep appreciation for poetry and the Arabic language.

 ---